-I confirm that these accounts were approved by the Governance and Audit Committee of the Council at its meeting on \\ \\ember 2022.
-The \\ \\ember 2022 is the date the accounts were authorised for issue and the date which has been used to assess any post balance sheet events.
+I confirm that I have been delegated authority by the Governance and Audit Committee at its meeting on 13 November 2024 to approve these accounts on behalf of the Committee.
+The 26 November 2024 is the date the accounts were authorised for issue and the date which has been used to assess any post balance sheet events.